Nissan Qashqai interior, tech and practicality

 Comfort and visibility

 The dashboard should also be easy to use on the move, with proper buttons for all the major driving and climate functions.
-The infotainment system is within easy reach and includes shortcut buttons to quickly skip to different areas.
+You'll find the infotainment system is within easy reach and includes shortcut buttons to quickly skip to different areas.
 Its logical design isn’t particularly innovative but it will be painless to live with on a day-to-day basis.

 Standard equipment

-Acenta Premium includes both of those things, plus keyless start, two-zone climate control, a rear-view camera and Apple CarPlay and Android Auto phone connectivity.
+Acenta Premium includes both alloys and a touchscreen, plus keyless start, two-zone climate control, a rear-view camera and Apple CarPlay and Android Auto phone connectivity.
 N-Connecta is next, adding front parking sensors, a 360-degree camera, privacy glass, ambient lighting and 18-inch diamond-cut alloy wheels.

 Tekna ups the size of the wheels again, and also includes wireless phone charging, a huge head-up display, a powered tailgate and a glass roof.
 If that’s still not enough, top-spec Tekna+ gets massaging quilted leather seats, a Bose sound system and 20-inch alloys.